vitessio/website/content/en/docs/17.0/reference/vreplication/metrics.md

 The total number of events streamed by this vttablet across all workflows

+#### VStreamerCompressedTransactionsDecoded

+The total number of compressed transactions (MySQL's binlog_transaction_compression=ON) decoded by this vttablet across all workflows

 #### VStreamerNumPackets

 The total number of packets sent by this vttablet across all workflows